 The boot folder

 In a basic Raspbian install, the boot files are stored on the first partition of the SD card, which is formatted with the FAT file system.
 This means that it can be read on Windows, macOS, and Linux devices.

 When the Raspberry Pi is powered on, it loads various files from the boot partition/folder in order to start up the various processors, then it boots the Linux kernel.

 Boot folder contents

-The bootloader.
-Loaded by the SoC on boot, does some very basic setup, and subsequently loads one of the
+This is the bootloader, which is loaded by the SoC on boot, does some very basic setup, and then loads one of the

 start.elf, start_x.elf, start_db.elf, start_cd.elf, start4.elf, start4x.elf, start4cd.elf, start4db.elf